Country Water Profile

 A drought exposure rating of Medium - High (0.6-0.8) means climate variability can intensify existing stress and make dry periods more disruptive for supply and reliability.

-Summary: India shows a persistent need to manage water demand, service resilience, and climate-related supply variability together.
+India shows a persistent need to manage water demand, service resilience, and climate-related supply variability together.

 Across public datasets, the overall picture is one of overlapping stress: demand pressures, uneven service outcomes, and climate-linked variability all contribute to the water risk profile.